blold/help-center/docs/10_terms-and-conditions.md

 2.5 NEX Markets have the right to restrict, ban or suspend transactions made on the Site or with NEX Markets should there be any suspicions of illegal activity or a breach of the Terms and Conditions.

+2.6 Nauticus do not provide service to any individual or entity from “prescribed foreign countries” under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act). (http://www.austrac.gov.au/businesses/obligations-and-compliance/countermeasures).
+The two countries that have been declared as “prescribed foreign countries” are Iran and  the Democratic People’s Republic of Korea (the DPRK, or North Korea).

 ## 3. Limited Rights of Use

-7.3.1 Unless otherwise specified, all materials on this Site are the property of NEX Markets and are protected by copyright, trademark and other applicable laws.
+3.1 Unless otherwise specified, all materials on this Site are the property of NEX Markets and are protected by copyright, trademark and other applicable laws.
 You are permitted to view, download, print a copy of the materials from this solely for your personal, informational, noncommercial use, provided you keep intact all copyright and other proprietary notices.

-7.3.2 Trademarks, video, logos, and service marks, software, audio, data, trades, prices, text, charts, graphs, images, graphics and any other material appearing on the Site are all the property of NEX Markets unless otherwise specified, in which case such material belong to their respective rights holders.
+3.2 Trademarks, video, logos, and service marks, software, audio, data, trades, prices, text, charts, graphs, images, graphics and any other material appearing on the Site are all the property of NEX Markets unless otherwise specified, in which case such material belong to their respective rights holders.
 These materials should under no circumstances be copied, modified, posted, republished, reproduced, collected, distributed, uploaded, transmitted, scraped, or collected by any means and in any form, manual or automated, unless specifically approved by NEX Markets.

-7.3.3 The use of any such materials listed in Section 3 on any other website or networked computer environment for any other purpose is strictly prohibited; any such actions which violate NEX Markets’s copyright, trademarks and other applicable and relevant rights is a breach of these Terms and Conditions and may be subject to legal action.
+3.3 The use of any such materials listed in Section 3 on any other website or networked computer environment for any other purpose is strictly prohibited; any such actions which violate NEX Markets’s copyright, trademarks and other applicable and relevant rights is a breach of these Terms and Conditions and may be subject to legal action.

 ## 4. Maintaining Your Account